6

 3

 • Roberto - it sounds like it would be interesting to 'have a chat'.
 My contact details (phone & email) are on my profile page.
-Jan 14, 2014 at 2:16
+Commented Jan 14, 2014 at 2:16

 • @RussellMcMahon sorry I just wanted to make your warning more evident to other people, maybe you misunderstood because of my bad English?
 I wanted to explain that I won't be going alone and advise people to not do this.